tldr-pages/tldr/README.md

 Some ways to contribute include:

-- Adding your favorite command which isn't covered.
+- Adding your favorite command that isn't covered.
 - Adding examples or improving the content of an existing page.
 - Adding requested pages from our issues with the [help wanted](https://github.com/tldr-pages/tldr/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label.
 - Translating pages into different languages.

-All `tldr` pages are written in markdown, so they can be edited quite easily and changes can be submitted in pull requests here using Git on the command-line or using the GitHub web interface.
+All `tldr` pages are written in markdown, so they can be edited quite easily and changes can be submitted in pull requests here using Git on the command line or using the GitHub web interface.

 We strive to maintain a [welcoming and collaborative](GOVERNANCE.md) community.